jodok/infra/README.rst

   sudo hostnamectl set-hostname your-new-hostname.your-domain

 We also assume that SELINUX is disabled.
+Disabling SELINUX requires a system restart.

 Local installation of Salt
 ==========================